-The global assessment is weighted towards the grade awarded to the site for its size and density, given that the conservation of features is not clearly understood and the sites are all equal in quality with regard their 'degree of isolation'.
+The global assessment is weighted towards the grade awarded to the site for its size and density, given that the conservation of features is not clearly understood and the sites are all equal in quality with regard to their 'degree of isolation'.

-Therefore, the West Wales Marine / Gorllewin Cymru Forol site is considered to have a global grade B, i.e. within the context of the UK Celtic and Irish Seas management unit.
-It contains a significant proportion of the UK MU population (5.4%) of harbour porpoises and it covers important and persistent high density areas for the summer season and for part of the site (Cardigan Bay) in the winter season.
+Therefore, the North Anglesey Marine / Gogledd Môn Forol site is considered to have a global grade B, i.e. within the context of the UK Celtic and Irish Seas management unit.
+It contains a significant proportion of the UK MU population (2.4%) of harbour porpoises and it covers important and persistent high density areas for the summer season.